The MRZ code or Machine-Readable-Zone is a set of alphanumeric strings that usually appear on the back of the identity document or passport .

-It is a way of adding information about the person in an alpha numerical code so that any machine or smartphone can read and convert this code into relevant information .
+It's a way of adding personal information in an alphanumeric code so that any machine or smartphone can read and convert this code into relevant information .
+Virtually all passports and identity documents are equipped with a MRZ (Multiple Marker Signature).

 The MRZ code, among the alphanumeric character strings, contains the following data :